How to Trim Goat Hooves

 • Hoof rot

 One of the first lines of defense is frequently checking the animal’s feet.
 As soon as you notice any overgrown hooves, you should trim them.
-There are specific goat hoof trimmers or hoof shears available that can make this entire process much easier.
-However, because goat hooves are made of keratin, just like human fingernails, trimming them should be simple.
+There are goat hoof trimmers and hoof shears available which will be helpful for the job.

 Here are some simple steps you can follow to effectively ensure your goats have healthy hooves.